This is a cellular automaton comprising a square lattice of

 same topology as a sphere ('though the geometry's a bit spiky at the corners).

 I'll collect here any interesting patterns I hear about, or discover, for use in the Insert menu above.
+I doubt my implementation is up to the digital clock someone implemented; but the page there can take you to one that is.

 Explosive.
 This starting pattern takes two steps to get to the same state as arose after one step for the configuration whose results I describe and illustrate below: just five initially live cells suffice to kick off a complex pattern of behaviour, lasting 1103 time-steps.